Adalab/project-dorcas-s3-overflow/README.md

 - Fifth week:

-  > We cleaned the code, check that all the parts of the projects were working good and prepare the final presentation.
+  > We cleaned the code, checked that all the parts of the projects were working good and prepare the final presentation.